vladysor/SensEdu/docs/Library/PWM.md

 | D48         | PK0     | TIM8_CH3      |
 | D71         | PI2     | TIM8_CH4      |

-All configuration details for TIM8 can be found in **Chapter 40.3 TIM1/TIM8** of [STM32H747 Reference Manual].
+Find all configuration details for TIM8 in **Chapter 40.3 TIM1/TIM8** of [STM32H747 Reference Manual].

 In this setup, TIM8 is configured in the **upcounting mode** and operates in **PWM Mode 2**, which means the channel remains inactive as long as `TIM8_CNT` < `TIM8_CCRx`.
 It makes the PWM **active-high**.